 J.P.
-Morgan Automated Investing at a glance
+Morgan Automated Investing review 2023

 Pros: Where J.P.
 Morgan Automated Investing stands out

 Like other robo-advisors, J.P.
 Morgan Automated Investing asks you a series of questions when you open an account.
 The service gauges your risk tolerance and goals – when you need the money, for what purpose and how much you can invest – then it crafts your portfolio based on those answers.
 You can do this even before you’ve officially opened the account, so you can see the portfolio types, the types of funds and the allocations.

 The robo-advisor classifies its portfolios into four broad categories, with various hypothetical allocations:

 - Conservative: 75 percent fixed income / 25 percent stock

 - Moderate: 50 percent fixed income / 50 percent stock

 - Growth: 25 percent fixed income / 75 percent stock

 - Aggressive: 10 percent fixed income / 90 percent stock

 After you’ve completed the questionnaire, the app will match you with a portfolio type (for example, a growth portfolio), and provide you with the preset allocations, down to the individual ETFs.
 If you don’t like that selection, you can usually pick an adjacent portfolio (say, moderate) and receive a different allocation.
 Or you can simply run through the questionnaire again with new answers to get a different allocation.